 Tour Time: 30 – 40 Minutes Admission Free

-Upon leaving the cathedral, take heed of the grey stone building next door with the crenellated purple-faced clock tower.
+Upon leaving the cathedral, take heed of the grey stone building next door with the crenelated purple-faced clock tower.
 Look up and see the Gargoyles standing guard overhead.
 Built in 1925, the building was headquarters for Mississippi’s first “home-owned” insurance company, the Lamar Life Building.
-Christian Welty, father of the internationally acclaimed writer, Eudora Welty, was a governing officer in this company and altered the architectural plans for a plain looking building to the more ornate to coordinate with the Gothic Style of the neighboring cathedral.
+Christian Welty, the father of the internationally acclaimed writer, Eudora Welty, was a governing officer in this company and altered the architectural plans for a plain-looking building to the more ornate to coordinate with the Gothic Style of the neighboring cathedral.

 The next stop is the Mississippi Museum of Art and a stroll through the permanent exhibits called The Mississippi Story.
 Here you’ll come face to face with Mississippi’s past, present and future artists works, displayed in a majestic way in a museum without walls.
 This part of the museum is always free to everyone and provides many comfortable nooks with couches and comfortable seating to just sit awhile and enjoy the beauty around you.
 Check to see if there is a special exhibit in-house.
 There is sometimes an admission fee to view these, but they are always worth it.